 Learning to play music might feel like learning a new language at first.
 Musical terminology is quite unique with a wide range of terms that you might never have come across before.
 But don’t worry, we’ve got you covered!

-Here is the basic Guitar Chord Vocabulary you should know when starting to play chords on the guitar:
+Here is the basic Piano Chord Vocabulary you should know when starting to play chords on the piano:

 What is an interval in music?